This week we’re getting meta by breaking down Substack’s business model. (For those that don’t know, I used Substack to send you this newsletter.)

 The Scarcest Resource

 Some of the largest online businesses are ad-driven business models like Facebook and Google.
-These companies want to maximize your time on site so that they can serve you more ads.
-The ad model, combined with algorithmic feeds has some negative consequences, like YouTube pushing users to more extreme content.
+They want to maximize your time on site so that they can serve you more ads.
+The ad model, combined with algorithmic feeds has some negative consequences, like YouTube pushing users to more extreme content1.

-Yuval Noah Harari, the author of Sapiens, argues that we should be cautious about free information.
-In an interview with The Guardian, Harari said:
+Yuval Noah Harari, the author of Sapiens, argues that we should be cautious about free information2:

 The idea of free information is extremely dangerous when it comes to the news industry.
 If there’s so much free information out there, how do you get people’s attention?
 This becomes the real commodity.
 At present there is an incentive in order to get your attention – and then sell it to advertisers and politicians and so forth – to create more and more sensational stories, irrespective of truth or relevance...We’re willing to pay for high quality food and clothes and cars, so why not high quality information?

-The answer to that question will determine whether Substack succeeds or fails.
+The answer to that question will determine Substack’s success.

-In a world of the infinite scroll content is unlimited.
-However, time and attention are finite, so filtering and trusting information are becoming more important.
-Substack’s bet is that some people will get sick of empty calories from bottomless candy bowls like Facebook and will be willing to reclaim their attention.
+In a world of the infinite scroll, content is unlimited.
+However, time and attention are not, so filtering and trusting information are becoming more important and more valuable.
+Substack’s bet is that some people will get sick of empty calories from bottomless candy bowls like YouTube and will be willing to reclaim their attention.